Trading Horses – What to Look For

 I don’t like the concept of support and resistance.
 It lulls you into a false sense of security, and in particular an apparently solid support level can suddenly disappear if the bookies cut their odds.

-I hope this has taken a little of the mystery out of pre-race Betfair Trading.
+I hope this has taken a little of the mystery out of pre-race trading.
 There are many scenarios I haven’t covered, but I thought there were already enough screenshots on this page for people to start going cross eyed.

 In 2021 TradeHost traded 7,937 Betfair UK, IE, US & AU horse racing and greyhound markets.

 2022 saw TradeHost become even more profitable with 22,698 Betfair markets traded.